Not Currently on View

 In the 1890s, the focal point of every dress was the full and puffy sleeves, known as leg-o-mutton.
 This trend was the revival of sleeve styles that were in fashion in the 1830s.

 Leg-o-mutton sleeves further accentuate the narrow waist of the hourglass silhouette.
 The bustle diminished in size in the early 1890s, and by 1893 it was just a padded stay.
 The sleeves in this dress are tightly fitted from above the elbow to the wrist and loosely gathered.

-Mrs. William Nyland, Indianapolis; given to Indianapolis Museum of Art (June 20, 1974).
+Mrs. William Nyland, Indianapolis, Indiana; given to Indianapolis Museum of Art in 1974.